The Tom Kruse Room

 Tom was a charitable man and we continue this approach by making sure that everyone has access to the museum collection – at no charge.
 Tom’s principal charity however was the Royal Flying Doctor Service and visitors are asked to consider making a gold coin donation to the Royal Flying Doctor Service in Tom’s name.

-The Tom Kruse Museum/Gallery is open every day from early morning till late at night (hotel hours).
+The Tom Kruse Museum is open every day from early morning till late at night (hotel hours).
+Entry is free.